Regulations for Soakaway Drainage Fields

 Soakaway drainage field for septic tank and sewage treatment plant effluent

-A Soakaway is a hole in the ground, traditionally, filled with rubble, stones or bricks.
-The idea is that the voids between the rubble create a storage space for the liquid, which then soaks away during dry periods.
-More recently, crates have been developed, as they provid a larger void volume, but they are illegal for sewage effluent and are for rainwater only
+A Soakaway is a hole in the ground, traditionally, filled with rubble/stone or a series of concrete rings with holes in.
+The idea is that the voids create a storage space for the liquid, which then soaks away during dry periods.
+More recently, crates have been developed, as they provide a larger void volume, but they are illegal for sewage effluent and are for rainwater only.

 Although they are now illegal for sewage effluent, it is amazing how many 'Cowboy' installers still install them.

-It is not a serious matter if rainwater bubbles to the surface of the ‘pit’ during extreme weather, but sewage effluent surface contamination is an entirely different scenario.
 Please visit Sewage Problems if you have soakaway issues with your current system.
-Also visit Failed soakaway drainfield insurance claims.
+Also visit failed soakaway drainfield insurance claims.

 A failed soakaway

-There are 3 tests that you MUST undertake to determine whether or not you are allowed to construct or replace a sewage soakaway drainage field at all, done in this order: They are all mandatory under Building Regulations.
+There are 3 tests that you MUST undertake under BS 6297:2007 to determine whether you are allowed to construct or replace a sewage soakaway drainage field at all.
+These mandatory tests need to be done in this order:

 Ascertain whether or not your soakaway drainage field site is in an area designated by the Environment Agency as a Groundwater Source Protection Zone 1.